vitaliiburlaka/gulp-starter-sandbox/README.md

 ## Features

 - Syles (Sass/SCSS) pre-processing, autoprefixing and minification
-- Scripts and npm dependencies (JavaScript) concatenation and uglifying
+- Scripts and npm dependencies (JavaScript) linting, concatenation and uglifying
 - Images compression and optimization
 - File watching and live-reloading server with BrowserSync